|

 -

-Tables should be placed at the end of the main manuscript.
+Tables should be placed at the end of the main manuscript as editable text, not as images.

 -